Country _ Name

 Presence of any explicit regulation on ICOs and the issuance of token/coins

-Yes.
-Tokens (French “jetons”) and token issuance (French “offre au public de jetons”) receives a legal definition in accordance with article L.552-2 and L.552-3 of the CMF which include “utility tokens”.
-In accordance with article L.552-1 and seq. of the CMF, French utility token issuers may ask AMF to obtain an approval to their token issuance by filling a document of information (“whitepaper”) including some mandatory information.
+In accordance with article L.552-1 and seq. of the CMF, French utility token issuers may ask AMF to obtain an approval to their token issuance by filling a document of information ('whitepaper') including some mandatory information.

-Securities tokens are however excluded from this regime and are issued in accordance with Regulation 2017/1129 of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (“Propectus Regulation”).
+As security tokens are qualified as financial instruments they are excluded from this regime and must be issued in accordance with Regulation 2017/1129 of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market ('Propectus Regulation').

 Presence of any explicit restrictions on ICOs or the issuance, distribution and/or transfer of token/coins